amoin512/DevOps-Projects/Project-1_ToDoList/README.md

 This is a simple command-line To-Do List application written in python.
 The app allows users to manage tasks, including adding new tasks, viewing existing ones, and removing completed tasks.
 It creates a text file 'todo_list.txt' to store tasks persistently.
 Each task has a unique identifier (UUID), a task description and a deadline.

-The project also includes a Dockerfile to build and run the application in a containerized environment, making it easier to deploy and run across different systems.
+The project demonstrates the process of containerizing a Python application with Docker, pushing the image to DockerHub, and deploying it on a Google Kubernetes Engine (GKE) cluster.

 ## Features